 Like Ripley aboard the Nostromo, Washington didn’t choose to be in charge.
-It took a xenomorph bursting through her fellow crew member’s chest and killing her superiors to put Ripley on top, but Washington’s ascension to leadership was a little easier.
+Though it took a xenomorph bursting through her fellow crew member’s chest and killing her superiors to put Ripley on top, Washington’s ascension to leadership was a little easier.
 His first in command simply never showed up, so it was up to him to take on the French.
 Which he totally, utterly botched.

-It should probably be noted that Ripley was smart and methodical in fighting the alien, while Washington’s inexperience actually incited the French and Indian War and caused thousands of deaths, but for the purpose of this comparison…they are the same.
+It should probably be noted that Ripley was smart and methodical in fighting the alien, while Washington’s inexperience actually started the French and Indian War and caused thousands of deaths, but for the purpose of this comparison let’s say they’re exactly the same.

 |This scientific recreation of George Washington proves they’re pretty much the same person.|

 Though Washington’s fellow Virginians considered him a hero for simply surviving his first big battle with the French (which he caused), the British army refused to reward his embarrassing loss and disbanded his Virginia regiment.
 He didn’t spend 57 years floating through space in hypersleep like Ripley did between sequels, but he did spend a couple years as a planter before the army came crawling back.

 The greedy Weyland-Yutani Company offered Ripley her old job back if she agreed to return to LV-426 and lend her alien-fighting expertise to the Marines.
 Britain offered Washington the military respect he desired if he agreed to lend his expertise to an expedition to recapture Fort Duquesne at the forks of the Allegheny and Monongahela Rivers.